 Governments around the world beginning in January 2020 turned to migration management tools—such as border closures, travel restrictions, and bars on asylum—initially in hopes of keeping COVID-19 from entering their countries, and later as part of a wider suite of mobility restrictions to contain the spread.

 These fast-moving policy changes, some short term, others leaving a permanent mark on immigration systems, are being analyzed by MPI and MPI Europe researchers.
-All research and analysis they generate on point to the coronavirus pandemic is gathered here.
-This site will be updated frequently, so please check back.
+All research and analysis they generate on point to the novel coronavirus pandemic is gathered here.

 India has no refugee law and has not signed the 1951 Refugee Convention, leaving many of its estimated 250,000 recognized refugees in a legal gray area.
 Meanwhile, more than 450 million internal migrants form the foundation of the country's economy, yet often have trouble accessing government benefits, identity cards, and other services.
 The COVID-19 pandemic has brought these shared vulnerabilities into stark relief.